Benefit-Zebra/Talk/README.md

 # Talkies
 If anyone want to talk with me , please create a issue and then use that issue to talk.
-Or Join me on Disbord :Benefit-Zebra#1574
+Or Join me on Discord :Benefit-Zebra#1574